Modulating dichroism and optical conductivity in bilayer graphene under intense electromagnetic field irradiation

-where $p=\hbar k$ and $\theta=\arctan(k_y/k_x)$.
+where $k= \sqrt{k_x^2+k_y^2}$ and $\theta=\arctan(k_y/k_x)$.
 Here, $\eta=\pm1 $ denotes different energy bands.

 The foundational tools for Floquet engineering have been outlined in Refs. \cite{handbook, oka2019}.
 Let us briefly discuss some key aspects of the Floquet theorem.
-By illuminating the BLG plane with an intense laser field, the time-dependent field can be incorporated into the Hamiltonian as follows: $ {\bf k}\rightarrow {\bf k}+e/\hbar {\bf A}(t) $, where the vector potential takes the form of $ {\bf A}^{c}(t)=A_{0}(\sin \Omega t,\cos \Omega t )$ for circular polarization, and $ {\bf A}^{l}(t)=A_{0}( 0,\cos \Omega t )$ for linear polarization.
+By illuminating the BLG plane with an intense laser field, the time-dependent field can be incorporated into the Hamiltonian as follows (assuming $\hbar=1$): $ {\bf k}\rightarrow {\bf k}+e {\bf A}(t) $, where the vector potential takes the form of $ {\bf A}^{c}(t)=A_{0}(\sin \Omega t,\cos \Omega t )$ for circular polarization, and $ {\bf A}^{l}(t)=A_{0}( 0,\cos \Omega t )$ for linear polarization.
 Here, $\Omega$ represents the frequency of the laser field.
 For right-handed (left-handed) polarization, $\Omega$ should be taken as positive (negative).
 It is important to note that since the vector potential is independent of position, the wave vector $k$ remains a conserved quantum number \cite{2013Scholz}.
-The time-dependent Schr\"{o}dinger equation (working in lattice $k$-space and omitting the $k$ index) is given by: where $\nu$ denotes the band index.
-For a time-periodic Hamiltonian of the form: it can be solved using the Floquet approaches \cite{1973Sambe}.